-After getting the measurements, lay the laminate planks on the floor accordingly but don’t lock the planks in place yet.
-This is just to know which planks go where and if you’ll need to trim some of the planks.
+After getting the measurements, lay the planks accordingly but don’t lock them in place yet.
+This helps you know which planks go where and if you’ll need to trim some planks.

-If any of the planks need to be trimmed, you can do so carefully using a power saw.
-Measuring the floor extends to measuring the height too to know if the laminate planks will not make the floor too high.
+Measuring the floor extends to measuring the height too, this helps you know if the laminate planks will make the floor too high or not.

 4. Install The Laminate Planks

-When you have the right measurements and arrangement of the laminate planks, you can arrange the planks correctly and lock them in place.
+Once you have the right measurements and arrangement of the planks, install and lock them using the locking mechanism.
+Allow enough gap between the planks for the acclimation.

-Ensure to leave enough gaps between the planks and walls for expansion.
-You should check if the doors close properly immediately after installing the floor.
-After a few days, you can reinstall wall fixes and baseboards trims.
+Check if the doors close properly immediately after installing the floor.
+After a few days, you can reinstall wall fixes and baseboard trims.

-- Putting a laminate floor over a tiled floor increases the floor height which can prevent doors from closing properly
+- It increases the floor height, which can prevent doors from closing properly.

 - Laminate planks are not waterproof.
-So, you’ll need to provide a waterproof carpet over the laminate floor, especially in high moisture areas like the bathroom.
+So, you’ll need to provide a waterproof carpet, especially in high-moisture areas like the bathroom.

-On average, the cost per square foot of installing a laminate floor over tiles is about $5.
+On average, the cost per square foot will be $5.
 This includes the cost of materials needed.
 Measure the square foot of your floor and multiply by $5 to get an estimated cost for your flooring.
-You can also employ a flooring expert to measure and give you the total cost of putting a laminate floor over your tiled floor.
+You can also employ a flooring expert to measure and give you the total cost.